Why should I choose this course?

 Our teaching and assessment is underpinned by our Teaching, Learning and Assessment Strategy 2021-2024.

-If you are a UK student or an EU student with settled/pre-settled status enrolling on a full-time HND in 2023/24, your fee for this academic year will be approximately £9,250 per each full year.
+If you are a home student or an EU student with settled/pre-settled status enrolling on a full-time HNC in 2024/2025, your fee for this academic year will be £9,250.
 UK students do not pay tuition fees for any placement periods.

-An HNC is a part-time programme, and the fees would therefore be approximately £4,625 per full year of the programme.
+For part-time study, the fees would be £4,625 per full year of the programme.

 Unibuddy Community - meet other students on your course